 Employees and students who violate this policy are subject to sanctions under University policies, procedures, and collective bargaining agreements as described below.
-Employees and students should be aware that, in addition to these CUNY sanctions, the University will contact appropriate law enforcement agencies if they believe that a violation of the policy should also be treated as a criminal matter.
+Employees and students should be aware that, in addition to these CUNY sanctions, the University will contact appropriate law enforcement agencies if they believe a policy violation should also be treated as a criminal matter.
 However, students should also be aware of CUNY's Drug/Alcohol Use Amnesty Policy, described below.